An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 Third Generation

-Currently, the IBM/360 family of computers has been created, designed as general use systems, and requiring the processing of large volumes of different types of data, resulting in a new evolution of systems: multi-mode systems that support concurrent batch support processes, time-sharmultiprocessingprocessing, and multiprocessing.
+Currently, the IBM/360 family of computers has been created, designed as general-use systems, and requires the processing of large volumes of different types of data, resulting in a new evolution of systems: multi-mode systems that support concurrent batch processes, time-sharmultiprocessingprocessing, and multiprocessing.

 Fourth Generation